-In deciding whether to grant a licence for continuing existing licence regard is had to
+In deciding whether to grant a licence or continue an existing licence, regard is had to

 - reputation of the operator

-- conduct of the operator or other key persons which may call into question their suitability to hold an operators licence
+- conduct of the operator or other key persons which may call into question their suitability to hold an operator licence

 - suitability of the transport managers having regard to conduct